tjysdsg/dotfiles/README.md

 - oh-my-zsh (as a submodule)
 - tmux
 - polybar
+- flameshot

 # Notes to myself

+- Use apt version of firefox instead of snap one

 ## GUI Managers LOL

 - gnome-control-center
 - blueman-manager